Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 ### Select An Autograding Configurations

-From the second tab of the edit gradeable page, the instructor specifies the path to the autograding configuration.
+From the second tab of the edit gradeable page, the instructor specifies the path to the autograding configuration file.
+Use the text box to search the dropdown menu populated with existing configuration options, or manually type in the full path to a configuration file.

+The dropdown menu is populated by provided configurations, uploaded configurations, and configurations within the Course Autograding Configuration Directory.
+This is explained in more detail below.

 _TODO: Insert screenshot of interface to select the autograding configuration._